 - Make sure there is no connection-blocking software installed on the Mac running SecuritySpy (e.g. "Little Snitch").

 - Make sure there is no firewall that blocks outgoing connections to the Internet, either on the Mac running SecuritySpy or on the router.

-- On the iOS device, go to Settings, scroll down to SecuritySpy (or Remote Patrol or Spyglass, depending on which app you are using), and make sure that notifications are allowed.
+- On the iOS device, go to Settings, scroll down to SecuritySpy, and make sure that notifications are allowed.
 You should turn on all options here ("Allow Notifications", "Sounds", "Show on Lock Screen" etc.).

-- In SecuritySpy on your Mac, hold the alt (option) key and click on the File menu.
-From the Debug submenu, select the "Check For Updated iOS Notification Certificates" option.
+- On your Mac, open SecuritySpy and click on the SecuritySpy menu; from the Debug submenu, select the "Check For Updated iOS Notification Certificates" option.

 - Again from the Debug submenu, select the "Clear All iOS Notification Devices" option.

 - Go to the iOS app and turn off, then turn on, notifications for the camera(s).
 This is done by tapping on an individual camera's live view, then tapping the gear icon at the bottom right of the screen: a menu then pops up that allows you to toggle notifications.